Lifestyle Guide

 Better Tolerance for Alone Time

 Some dogs are much more sensitive to separation, boredom, or lack of constant interaction.
-Others are more capable of settling, resting, and handling a predictable amount of downtime.
-That difference matters a lot when work takes up a regular part of the day.
+Others are better able to settle, rest, and handle a predictable amount of downtime.

 Moderate Energy